top of page

 • Yes: Call a rehab center

-• Not sure: Move on to the next question
+• Not sure: Continue to the next question.

 • No: As long as babies are uninjured, they're fine!
 You can leave them be.